 A new approach to metro routing

 Image of Ciena's WaveRouter Coherent Metro RouterCiena takes a holistic approach to metro convergence to support edge-to-metro and metro dynamics.
 WaveRouterTM—a reimagined routing platform architecture for the converged metro—represents a true break from a legacy of constraints.
-WaveRouter has a lower first-in cost than traditional chassis design, is simpler to deploy and manage than leaf-spine options, and provides a better integrated hardware/software experience than DDC metro routers.
+Our WaveRouter family has a lower first-in cost than traditional chassis design, is simpler to deploy and manage than leaf-spine options, and provides a better integrated hardware/software experience than DDC metro routers.

 Scale

 The angled faceplates on WaveRouter are unique for metro routers, enabling a zero-power, ultra-thin, low-cost interconnect.
 With modular granular increments of 6 Tb/s to minimize blast radius, metro operators can easily scale up and out to 192 Tb/s.
-This means on-demand scalability and any-to-any connectivity in the metro at any distance with minimal equipment and reduced space and power.
+A single housing for WaveRouter-2 supports up to 12Tb/s, WaveRouter-7 supports up to 24Tb/s, and WaveRouter-13 supports up to 48Tb/s.

 Operational simplicity